Lenno26/Hileman/content/About.md

 ---

-We are a small but ambitous trucking and logistics company based in southwestern Ohio.
+&nbsp;&nbsp;&nbsp;&nbsp;**We are a small but ambitous trucking and logistics company based in southwestern Ohio.
 As a callabration we are just starting out with just a year under our belt but as individuals we hae many years of trucking under our belts and a rich family hitory of Trucking in our distant and recent family histories.**
 **Our company is mostly comprised of close friends and family.**

 &nbsp;&nbsp;&nbsp;&nbsp;**We strive on express and punctilious delivery of your products.**